The CKEditor 5 codebase is divided into multiple npm packages, each developed in a separate Git repository. The main package is

 - the testing environment setup,

-- configuration for mgit (a multi-repo management tool) and Lerna.js (a multi-package management tool),
+- configuration for mgit (a multi-repo management tool) and Yarn (a dependency management tool),

 - translation management tools,